edcarp/shell-intermediate-esces/_episodes/07-permissions.md

 - "Use `chmod` to change permissions on a file or directory."
 ---

+XXX simplify and give better coverage to Windows XXX

 Unix controls who can read, modify, and run files using *permissions*.
 We'll discuss how Windows handles permissions at the end of the section: the concepts are similar,